 1C-7d.1.
 CoC and PHA Joint Application-Experience-Benefits.

+NOFO Section VII.B.1.g.

-If you selected yes to question 1C-7d, describe in the field below: 1. the type of joint project applied for; 2. whether the application was approved; and 3. how your CoC and families experiencing homelessness benefited from the coordination.
+If you selected yes to question 1C-7d, describe in the field below:

+1. the type of joint project applied for;

+2. whether the application was approved; and

+3. how your CoC and families experiencing homelessness benefited from the coordination.